medelman17/tn-justice-bus/memory-bank/progress.md

 ## 7. Decisions Log

 - All previous decisions documented in previous progress.md updates
+- **[2025-04-13]**: Implemented Justice Bus Events system using JSONB storage for flexibility and future schema evolution.
+- **[2025-04-13]**: Used direct database schema push approach to overcome migration issues with existing schemas.
+- **[2025-04-13]**: Designed comprehensive validation layer with Zod to ensure data integrity for Justice Bus events.
+- **[2025-04-13]**: Created offline-first events data system with IndexedDB and background synchronization.
+- **[2025-04-13]**: Implemented responsive UI components for displaying Justice Bus events in a card-based layout.
+- **[2025-04-13]**: Integrated events page into dashboard navigation for easy access to upcoming Justice Bus events.
 - **[2025-04-12]**: Implemented NextAuth.js v5 migration using a split configuration approach to maintain both edge compatibility and database adapter functionality.
 - **[2025-04-12]**: Added environment variable fallbacks for both AUTH* and NEXTAUTH* prefixes to support transition period.
 - **[2025-04-12]**: Updated middleware to use direct cookie checking to avoid edge-incompatible dependencies.